 Yaritji Young is a respected senior Pitjantjatjara woman and multidisciplinary artist living and working in Amata, in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands of far north South Australia.
 Her vibrant, gestural paintings depict the spectacular desert landscape of her Country and tell the story of the Tjala, the Honey Ant; an important creation story for the Pitjantjatjara people.

-Yaritji Young is the eldest of the five Ken sisters who worked collaboratively with her on family canvases to great acclaim, winning the prestigious 2016 Wynne prize and the 2018 Adelaide Biennale commission.
+Young is the daughter of distinguished artists Mick Wikilyiri and Paniny Mick, and the eldest of the five Ken sisters with whom she often works collaboratively to great acclaim, winning the prestigious Wynne Prize at the Art Gallery of New South Wales in 2016 and the Adelaide Biennale commission in 2018.

 For an extended CV, please contact Alcaston Gallery at firstname.lastname@example.org

 Please see our current exhibition of new work by Yaritji Young here